Vyacheslav Molotov: Early life and career

 Molotov worked as a so-called "professional revolutionary" for the next several years, wrote for the party press, and attempted to improve the organisation of the underground party.
 He moved from St. Petersburg to Moscow in 1914 at the outbreak of the First World War.
 It was in Moscow the following year that Molotov was again arrested for his party activity and was this time deported to Irkutsk, in eastern Siberia.
 In 1916, he escaped from his Siberian exile and returned to the capital city, which had been renamed Petrograd by the Tsarist regime – it being thought that the old name sounded too German.

 Molotov became a member of the Bolshevik Party's committee in Petrograd in 1916.
 When the February Revolution occurred in 1917, he was one of the few Bolsheviks of any standing in the capital.
 Under his direction, Pravda took to the "left" to oppose the Provisional Government formed after the revolution.
-When Joseph Stalin returned to the capital, he reversed Molotov's line, but when Lenin arrived, he overruled Stalin.
+When Stalin returned to the capital, he reversed Molotov's line, but when Lenin arrived, he overruled Stalin.
 However, Molotov became a protégé of and a close adherent to Stalin, an alliance to which he owed his later prominence.
 Molotov became a member of the Military Revolutionary Committee, which planned the October Revolution and effectively brought the Bolsheviks to power.